 But snorkelling felt safe and like being in a tropical aquarium or being part of a 4D Magic Eye print.
-I enjoyed watching the tiny fish as much as the larger ones, though got a real buzz listening to a big, paisley coloured fish chewing on the reef.
-Little fish even nibbled me - it was a strange experience being fish food!
+Enjoyed watching the tiny fish as much as the larger ones and got real buzz listening to a big, paisley coloured fish chewing on the reef.
+Little fish even nibbled me — it was a strange experience being fish food!

 Spent long intervals diving, with our skin going goose-pimply and fingers wrinkly.
 We spent more time out of the water, warming up and drinking çay.
 It was a balancing act because, although the water was chilly, the sun was scorching.
 We even had to wear our shirts when snorkelling to stop getting sunburnt.